 Future Climate for Africa

-We have joined several initiatives brought to fruition or underway as part of the UK-supported Future Climate for Africa (FCFA) programme that aims to generate “fundamentally new” climate science focused on Africa and ensure it has an impact on human development across the continent.
+We have joined several initiatives under the UK-supported Future Climate for Africa (FCFA) programme that aims to generate new climate science focused on Africa and ensure it has an impact on human development across the continent.

 In 2014, together with the Zambian Red Cross, the IFRC and the UK Met Office, we conducted two workshops on decision-making amid climate uncertainty that is now informing the wider FCFA programme.